US · Regulatory authority

 Region

-How RegSig covers unknown
+How RegSig covers Global authority

-Representative signals from unknown
+Representative signals from Global authority

 Proposed Federal Rule on Additives Labeling Rules for Federal Compliance Timelines